Rami24t/Relational-Database_Number-Guessing-Game/README.md

-# Number Guessing Game
+# fCC Certifications | Relational Database Developer |  Number Guessing Game Project

-> Welcome!
-Are you ready to build a random number guessing game?
+For this project, I needed to use Bash scripting, PostgreSQL, and Git to create a number guessing game that runs in the terminal and saves user information.

-## 1. Instructions
+## Completed User Stories and Followed Instructions

-To complete this project, you need to write a script that generates a random number between 1 and 1000 for users to guess.
-Create a `number_guess` database to hold the information suggested in the user stories.
-Connect to the interactive psql shell with `psql --username=freecodecamp --dbname=postgres` to create the database.
-In your script, you can create a `PSQL` variable for querying the database like this: `PSQL="psql --username=freecodecamp --dbname=<database_name> -t --no-align -c"`.
-Your script should only ask for input from the user to get the username and to take guesses.
-Your script should output exactly what is described in the user storied below, and nothing extra.
-The tests will add users to your database when the script has that ability, feel free to delete those.
-Some script related user stories may not pass until the script is completely working.
-Don't forget to commit your work frequently.

-**Notes:**
-If you leave your virtual machine, your database may not be saved.
-You can make a dump of it by entering `pg_dump -cC --inserts -U freecodecamp number_guess > number_guess.sql` in a bash terminal (not the psql one).
-It will save the commands to rebuild your database in `number_guess.sql`.
-The file will be located where the command was entered.
-If it's anything inside the `project` folder, the file will be saved in the VM.
-You can rebuild the database by entering `psql -U postgres < number_guess.sql` in a terminal where the `.sql` file is.

-If you are saving your progress on freeCodeCamp.org, after getting all the tests to pass, follow the instructions above to save a dump of your database.
-Save the `number_guess.sql` file, as well as the final version of your `number_guess.sh` file, in a public repository and submit the URL to it on freeCodeCamp.org.
+To complete this project, I created a `number_guess` database to hold the information suggested in the user stories, and wrote a script that generates a random number between 1 and 1000 for users to guess.
+My database/script solves exactly all that is described in all the user stories below.
+After getting all the tests to pass, I have saved a copy of my [database dump file 'number_guess.sql'](https://github.com/Rami24t/Relational-Database_Number-Guessing-Game/blob/main/number_guess.sql), as well as of, my solution's [bash script file number_guess.sh](https://github.com/Rami24t/Relational-Database_Number-Guessing-Game/blob/main/number_guess.sh) into this public repository.
+Additionaly, I've also created a refractored and refined version of the final script solution and added it here.

-### 1.1 Subtasks
+### Tasks, Subtasks and User Stories

 - Create a `number_guessing_game` folder in the `project` folder for your program
 - Create `number_guess.sh` in your `number_guessing_game` folder and give it executable permissions